chainstack/docs/docs/tutorials/tezos/simple-fund-contract-in-ligo.md

 This tutorial guides you through developing, originating, and interacting with a simple decentralized fund smart contract on Tezos.

-The origination and the interaction with the contract for tutorial purposes is done on Hangzhounet, which is a testnet.
+The origination and the interaction with the contract for tutorial purposes is done on Ithacanet, which is a testnet.

 The simple fund contract does the following: